flowa/condensator/README.md

 # condensator

-A Clojure library designed to make Reactor reactive javascript library to work easily over TCP wire.

-## Usage

-FIXME
+A Clojure library for asynchronous event-driven messaging between nodes in a network.

+Condensator wraps the [Meltdown](https://github.com/clojurewerkz/meltdown) library and extends it with the functionality for sending messages over TCP.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Flowa

 Distributed under the Eclipse Public License, the same as Clojure.